S01 - Aries

 Spring is not gentle.

 This needs to be said clearly because the word spring has been softened by centuries of greeting cards and pastoral poetry into something it is not.
 Spring is violent.
 The ground cracks open before it softens.
-The force that pushes the first shoots through frozen soil doesn't know what flowers are - it just pushes.
+The force that pushes the first shoots through frozen soil doesn't know what flowers are.
+It just pushes.
 Lambs are born in mud and cold and stand within minutes because the world doesn't wait.
 The force that returns to the world in March is not the gentle warming of a room.
 It is the return of the biological drive at full pressure after months of suppression.
 The dam releasing.
 The pressure that has been building under the frozen surface since November finally finding the crack it can push through.

 The pollen.
 Every spring, at the equinox, the trigger hits the entire plant kingdom simultaneously and billions of organisms release their reproductive material into the air at once.
 Not gradually.
 Not in sequence.
 All at once because the conditions are right and the force doesn't wait for a better moment.
 The clouds of pollen visible from the air.
 Pollen dense enough to show up on weather radar.
 Felt in the sinuses of every human on the northern hemisphere at the same moment.
-The spring as a planetary-scale biological ejaculation - comic and violent and unstoppable simultaneously.
+The spring as a planetary scale biological ejaculation.
+Comic and violent and unstoppable simultaneously.

 This is the Aries season.
 Not the gentle warmth.
 The release of everything that was held through winter all at once.